prestontw/bazel-rust-guided-experiment/src/stage-2-crates-vendor/README.md

 To recap, we can build our project through bazel!
 Whoopee!
 But it isn't making use of our vendored dependencies that we got through `cargo vendor`!
 Let's try to remedy this.
-Concretely, this is our goal for this stage.
+This is our goal for this stage.

 Watch out, there is a little bit of flailing here.
+Maybe not narratively

+> :facepalm: Hopefully!

-Maybe not narratively (hopefully), but this is something that I struggled with.
+but this is something that I struggled with.
-Some of the narrative might be light as I cover errors I ran into and how I tried to get around them.
+While trying to get things working,
+I might move from attempt to attempt quickly.

 ## How did we get here?